 |1997-98 through 2004-05||--||X|

 WISEdash is DPI's primary data analysis portal and, of the three sources listed above, contains the most current and most complete range of WSAS results.
 WINSS Data Analysis was DPI's primary public data portal until Fall 2013 when more recent years of WINSS data for selected topics including WSAS were migrated to WISEdash.
 WSAS results are also included in other reports on the status or progress of districts and schools, such as District and School Report Cards and the Special Education District Profile.

-Below you will find detailed background information, definitions, and related links to facilitate use and appropriate interpretation of WSAS results in WISEdash and WINSS Historical Data Files.
-Unless otherwise indicated, all information about WISEdash data on this page is about Certified Data.
+Below you will find detailed background information, definitions, and related links to facilitate use and appropriate interpretation of WSAS results in WISEdash Data Files and WINSS Historical Data Files.

-- Beginning with the 2014-15 school year, reading, mathematics and language arts are no longer tested using the WKCE/WAA .
-The WKCE and WAA is only being administered in grades 4, 8, and 10 and only for science and social studies.
+- For the 2014-15 school year, reading, mathematics and language arts were not tested using the WKCE/WAA .
+The WKCE and WAA was only administered in grades 4, 8, and 10 and only for science and social studies.
+The assessments were discontinued after 2014-15.

 - Beginning with the 2012-13 school year, Wisconsin established performance standards (cut scores) comparable to the National Assessment of Educational Progress (NAEP) cut scores for the WKCE reading and mathematics content areas.
 This change better aligns WKCE performance levels with national and international college and career-ready expectations.
 Note that this change affects the interpretation of performance trends depending on whether the new cut scores were applied retroactively.
 State percentiles and Student Growth Percentile Reports may be used to alternatively evaluate student progress over time.
 Performance standards for Language Arts, Science, and Social Studies were not revised and so are still comparable to results for prior years.